Asset Publisher

 4. Scope

-This policy applies to all employees and contractors of the Department.
+This policy applies to all employees of the Department.

 6. Definitions